MrHands/uttl-buildout/uttl/buildout/qtdeploy/README.md

 Path to `vcvarsall.bat`, a script file used to determine the install path of Visual Studio.
 Only required if you want to deploy the installer for the relevant version of the Visual C++ runtime.

+`dir` (optional)

+Alternative directory to deploy all files to instead of the directory that contains the target executable.

+`libraries-dir` (optional)

+Alternative directory to deploy libraries to instead of the directory that contains the target executable.

+`plugins-dir` (optional)

+Alternative directory to deploy plugins to instead of the directory that contains the target executable.

 `translations` (optional)

 List of translated languages to deploy, e.g. fr, uk, de.
 Leaving this option blank will skip deployment of translations and set `--no-translations`.